digi-ron/AU-Falcon-SPUD-Project/ECUBCM/InstrumentCluster/InstrumentCluster.md

 1. switch the ignition key to the "On" position
 1. after following the previous step, ensure the word `SPEEDO 0.0` shows up on the instrument cluster

-    > NOTE: the 0.0 in the display stands for the default, if you have changed yours previously it will be a different number
+    > the 0.0 in the display stands for the default, if you have changed yours previously it will be a different number {: .block-note}

 1. press the instrument cluster button until the number next to `SPEEDO` on the display is at the desired value, noting:
     - a short press (less than 1 second) will increase the number by 0.5